aurorusidk/starling/DESIGN.md

 Structs, or structures, are declared with the `struct` keyword.

 ```
-struct foo {
+struct Foo {
     bar int,
     ...
 }
 ```

-A struct requires one or more fields, which are comma seperated, to be assigned to it - a field is simply an uninitialised variable.
+A struct requires one or more fields, separated by commas.
+A field is simply an uninitialised variable.
 `field str`

 ## Interface delaration
-Interfaces are declared with the `interface` keyword, and require one or more function signatures to be defined within it.
+Interfaces are declared with the `interface` keyword.
+An interface requires one or more function signatures to be defined within it.

 ```
 interface IO {